dcmri/dcmri/docs/source/generated/examples/tutorials/plot_wex.rst

-.. image-sg:: /generated/examples/tutorials/images/sphx_glr_plot_wex_010.png
+.. image-sg:: /generated/examples/tutorials/images/sphx_glr_plot_wex_009.png
-   :alt: Realistic water exchange against extremes
+   :alt: Restricted water exchange against extremes
-   :srcset: /generated/examples/tutorials/images/sphx_glr_plot_wex_010.png
+   :srcset: /generated/examples/tutorials/images/sphx_glr_plot_wex_009.png
    :class: sphx-glr-single-img

 ..
-GENERATED FROM PYTHON SOURCE LINES 313-317
+GENERATED FROM PYTHON SOURCE LINES 291-295

 Considering the water PS values were chosen at the upper end of the literature data, this example would suggest that the assumption of no water